Introduction to the Major

 Advising

-Students can schedule appointments or email general questions to the major advisor at LingMajorAdvisor@berkeley.edu
+Students can schedule appointments or email general questions to the major advisor at LingMajorAdvisor@berkeley.edu(link sends e-mail)

 How to Use this Map